Why Should a Photographer Shoot Video?

 Welcome to the ATP Videography Tips page.

-Whilst I am by means no expert in videography, I have had some success in selling stock videography clips through various agencies as well as producing my own set of wedding photography training DVD’s over the past 5-6 years.
+Whilst I am by means no expert in videography, I am a professional videographer and have also had some success in selling stock videography clips through various agencies.
+I have also produced my own set of wedding photography training DVD’s in the past.